redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 ```

 14. Stop and remove node containers.
 Removing them forces manual restart on a new VM.
-Otherwise, nodes start automatically and re-create improperly configured clusters and their cluster names won't resolve by DNS.
+Otherwise, nodes will start automatically and create misconfigured clusters with cluster names that won't resolve by DNS properly.

 ```bash
 sudo docker stop n1 n2 n3 s1 s2 s3